API Reference

 • inertial::AbstractInertialRule — inertial rule.
 Default: Inertial(0.25).

-• abstol::Float64 — residual tolerance used to build the default stopping.
+• abstol::Float64 — absolute residual tolerance used to build the default stopping.
 Default: 1e-6.

 • maxiters::Int — outer-iteration cap used to build the default stopping.
 Default: 2000.